anananna0v0/erc20-blacklist-token/README.md

+> This project is implemented using [Hardhat](https://hardhat.org/) as the development framework.

 # ERCensor-20

 ERCensor-20 is a censorship-enabled ERC-20 token developed for a university blockchain assignment.
 It includes a blacklist mechanism that prevents token transfers involving blacklisted addresses.